Have you ever thought about getting involved in some local practical conservation volunteering?

 If you enjoy the outdoors, want to learn new skills and meet new people, why not get involved with your local forest today?

-To register your interest or to find out more, email email@example.com with Warren Heath and the date in the subject line.
+To register your interest in volunteering or to find out more, email firstname.lastname@example.org

 - September to March is the main time for practical habitat management such as scrub control, tree felling and heather cutting.

 - Spring and summer volunteers assist with bracken control, surveys and monitoring of birds, invertebrates and reptiles.